Telephone number, if you want to be on the Rush Limbaugh program today, we're going to get the phone calls in an L GIFO.

 Please, by the way, Obama, Obama has come out for animal rights.

-Uh Democrat Barack Obama in Nevada says he won't just be president for the American people, but for the animals too.
+Democrat Barack Obama in Nevada says he won't just be president for the American people, but for the animals too.

-Obama responded he cares about animal rights very much, quote, not only because I have a nine-year-old and a six-year-old who want a dog.
+Obama responded, he cares about animal rights very much, quote, not only because I have a nine-year-old and a six-year-old who want a dog.

-He said he sponsored a bill to prevent horse slaughter in the Illinois State Senate and has been repeatedly endorsed by the humane society.
+He said he sponsored a bill to prevent horse slaughter in the Illinois State Senate and has been repeatedly endorsed by the Humane Society.

-I think how we treat our animals reflects how we treat each other, he said, and it's very important that we have a president who is mindful of the cruelty perpetrated on animals.
+And it's very important that we have a president who is mindful of the cruelty perpetrated on animals.

-I'm not I'm not I'm not kidding.
+I'm not kidding.

-And I can just see these these liberals in the audience, their tongues hanging out, soaking all this up.
+And I can just see these liberals in the audience, their tongues hanging out, soaking all this up.

-He's re he's reintroducing America here, Mr. Snerdley.
+He's reintroducing America here, Mr. Snerdley.

 What Leahy said, we need to reintroduce America to America.

-And this is it.
+And this is it?

 A president who is mindful of the cruelty perpetrated on animals.